Reclining Bound Angle Pose

 Variations:

-If Supta Baddha Konasana is easy for you without any supports underneath your thighs, then you can go deeper in the pose by placing a yoga block under your pelvis.
+If Supta Baddha Konasana is easy for you without any supports underneath your thighs, you can go deeper in the pose by placing a yoga block under your pelvis.

 Keep the block at its lowest height, and position the block so that it supports your sacrum.
 Then press the soles of your feet together and let your knees descend out to the sides again, coming into the rest of the pose as you did before.